 In August 2022, we submitted a New Drug Application ("NDA") with the U.S. Food and Drug Administration ("FDA") for our lead product candidate, roluperidone, for the treatment of negative symptoms in schizophrenia.
-On February 26, 2024, the FDA issued a Complete Response Letter regarding our NDA for roluperidone.
+On February 26, 2024, the FDA issued a Complete Response Letter ("CRL") regarding our NDA for roluperidone.
+Since receiving the CRL, we have continued to have interactions with the FDA with the goal of addressing questions raised in the CRL.

 We have not received any regulatory approvals to commercialize any of our product candidates, and we have not generated any revenue from the sales or license of our product candidates.
 We routinely evaluate the status of our drug development programs as well as potential strategic options.
 We have incurred significant operating losses since inception and expect to continue to incur net losses and negative cash flows from operating activities for the foreseeable future in connection with the clinical and regulatory activities associated with advancing our product candidates.
-As of March 31, 2024 and December 31, 2023, we had an accumulated deficit of \$405.4 million and \$396.8 million, respectively.
-For the three months ended March 31, 2024 and 2023, we recorded net losses of \$8.6 million and \$7.0 million, respectively.
+As of June 30, 2024 and December 31, 2023, we had an accumulated deficit of \$413.6 million and \$396.8 million, respectively.
+For the six months ended June 30, 2024 and 2023, we recorded net losses of \$16.8 million and \$13.2 million, respectively.